MuscleOptimizer/MuscleOptimizer/doc/help/index.rst

 ############

 Estimation of optimal fiber length and tendon slack length in Hill-type muscle models included in musculoskeletal models can be challenging.
-This project presents an optimization based technique to adjust muscle parameters of models linearly scaled from a generic one and to obtain reasonable estimation of optimal fiber lengths and tendon slack lengths in models generated from medical images.
+This project presents an optimization based technique to adjust muscle parameters of models linearly scaled from a generic reference model and to obtain reasonable estimation of optimal fiber lengths and tendon slack lengths in models generated from medical images.

-This project provides a command-line application, an OpenSim plugin and equivalent Matlab tools for estimating optimal fiber lengths and tendon slack lengths via an optimization procedure in subject specific models.
+This project provides an OpenSim plugin, equivalent Matlab tools and a command-line application for estimating optimal fiber lengths and tendon slack lengths.

 .. toctree::